mickjc750/str/README.md

 To understand this approach to string handling, and the purpose of each, it helps to think in terms of string ownership.

 ## strview_t
 **strview_t** doesn't own the string.
-It's just a view into a string, and can't be used to free it, and shouldn't be used to change it's characters.
+It's just a view into a string, and can't be used to free it, and shouldn't be used to change its characters.
 You can only change the range of the view, or split it into multiple views, or interpret a view as a number etc. **strview_t** is intended for reading and parsing strings, not building them.
 As there is no null terminator requirement, binary strings including the full ascii set 0-255 can safely be worked with.
 **strview.h** does not depend on **strbuf.h**, and can be useful on it’s own.

 &nbsp;
 ## strbuf_t
-**strbuf_t** DOES own the string, and contains the information needed to resize it, change it's contents, or free it.
+**strbuf_t** DOES own the string, and contains the information needed to resize it, change its contents, or free it.
 Dynamic memory allocation is not mandatory.
 The memory space can be as simple as a static buffer provided by the application.
-For a dynamic buffer, the application may either provide it's own allocator, or for simplicity, strbuf can default to using malloc/free.
+For a dynamic buffer, the application may either provide its own allocator, or for simplicity, strbuf can default to using malloc/free.

 &nbsp;
 # Use cases and good practices.